Lori Martin, MS, LPC-Supervisor

 I am a Licensed Professional Counselor - Supervisor (LPC-S #67402).
 I completed my Bachelor’s of Social Work and Master's of Science in Counseling and Development from Texas Woman’s University.

 I have worked with the Juvenile POST program, Denton County Adult and Juvenile Probation, Denton County Jail, CPS, and Cooke County's domestic violence shelter.
 I have co-facilitated Bibliodrama groups at Lew Sterrett Jail through Volunteers of America's Resolana program and other local organizations.

-I have over ten years experience working with adults, adolescence, and couples in areas of relationships, gender, sexuality, body image, disordered eating behaviors, depression, anxiety, authenticity, anger, shame, and substance abuse.
+I have over ten years experience working with adults and couples in areas of relationships, gender, sexuality, body image, disordered eating behaviors, trauma, ADHD, Autism, authenticity, and substance abuse.
 I have been a student of psychodrama at ETTi since 2014 and Bridging Harts Psychodrama Institute since January 2017.
 I am pursuing training in psychodrama and sociometry to assist individuals and groups using experiential methods.
 I lead psychodrama groups at Sante Center for Healing as well as at Terrell Counseling.
 I have training in bioenergetics and body focused therapy.
-I am also certified in Reiki.
+I am also certified in Reiki and as an ADHD-CCSP.
 I feel that incorporating experiential modalities provides creative solutions where we might feel stuck in traditional talk therapy.
 Additionally, I enjoy supervising and mentoring new clinicians entering the field.